What is a market requirements document (MRD)?

-What functionality must be included to solve the customer’s needs?
+What functionality must be included to solve customer needs?

-Write out the operational characteristics and the working capabilities required of the solution.
-Avoid detailed design and development specifications.
-Instead, outline the solution from the customer's perspective by describing what they wish to accomplish.
+Write an overview of the functionality required to effectively meet customer needs.
+Avoid detailed design and development specifications at this stage — instead, outline the solution from the customer's perspective by describing what problems they want to solve.

 How will you measure success?

 Connect to your business model.
 Consider how the company will generate income from your new product, how pricing will be structured, and the key metrics you will use to track achievements.

 Once your MRD is complete, you can turn your attention to the next step — defining how your new product or features should be built.
 This is where creating a PRD can be helpful.
 To get started, try using a PRD template to make sure you capture the right details.